-In a divorce action one of the most difficult aspects is that of splitting up the property and assets accumulated between both parties.
+In a divorce action, one of the most difficult aspects is that of splitting up the property and assets accumulated between both parties.
 Dividing separate and marital property can be difficult and can often be a highly emotionally charged process.
 When there is a business, it complicates things even more.
 Should one or both parties be involved in a business?
 What should occur if they are actually business partners?

 In many Michigan divorces, one or both spouses will hold ownership of a business or will be a primary shareholder, director, managing member of partner.
-It, however, is important to realize that not every businesses is the same.
+It, however, is important to realize that not every business is the same.
 For example, there are several different ways in which a business can be started which will ultimately impact the way that it is split, or not split.

-Similarly, the different type of business itself will determine the type of assets that will be available to be divided – no matter whether this refers to a tangible or an intangible asset.
+Similarly, the different types of business themselves will determine the type of assets that will be available to be divided – no matter whether this refers to a tangible or an intangible asset.
 For example, office furniture and solid pieces of property will have a concrete value.
 On the other hand, something such as a stellar reputation throughout the community, while it might not have a set value, could be infinitely more valuable in the long run for something such as a medical office.